 I was married to the father of my children for 23 years.
 We had some good years together and at this point in my life I choose to focus on those times.
 Yes, we obviously had problems and eventually divorced.
 I’m thankful to have the beautiful children and grandchild that union created.

 In 2017 my daughter suffered the loss of her young husband.
 He died by suicide.
 They had a son together who was 2 at the time.
 I can say that this was one of the worst days of our lives.
 It changed everything.
 Suicide isn’t something you get over.
 You just learn a little better each day how to live with it.
 My grandson is on the Autism spectrum.
+I am now raising him.
+The rewards are so sweet!
 My daughter is one of the strongest people I know.
 I know God has amazing plans for her life.
 She is stunning, beautiful, resilient and has so much to offer.
 My two favorite charities are Suicide Prevention and Autism Awareness.

 My son is an adventurer.
 He has backpacked through New Zealand, Australia and is now on a fishing boat in Alaska with plans to head to Europe after that.
 He’s worked some of the most interesting and grueling jobs that I’ve ever heard of.
 He’s strong, driven, adventurous and the smartest person I know.
 He’s dashingly handsome and who knows where his next adventure will lead.
 I’m grateful for the time I get to spend with him.

 A good friend for so many years always encouraged me to “Let Go, Let God”.
 I have a tattoo that says this.
 It took several years to forgive and really let go of the hurt I experienced from my marriage.
 Over this time, I’ve come to realize many things about the people in my life and continue to adjust the boundaries.
 I am meant to soar and I think that scares some of the people who knew me when I could barely walk.
 The letting go can be painful for all of us.
 I know that my journey is my own but I am not alone.
 I walk with many.